adapt-python/adapt/README.md

 ## Quick Start

 Here is a simple usage example of the ADAPT library.
 This is a simulation of a 1D sample bias problem with binary classfication task.
 The source input data are distributed according to a Gaussian distribution centered in -1 with standard deviation of 2.
 The target data are drawn from Gaussian distribution centered in 1 with standard deviation of 2.
 The output labels are equal to 1 in the interval [-1, 1] and 0 elsewhere.
+We apply the transfer method [KMM](https://adapt-python.github.io/adapt/generated/adapt.instance_based.KMM.html) which is an unsupervised instance-based algortihm.

 ```python
 # Import standard librairies